-Medication management: The use of psychotropic medications, namely anti-depressants and/or anti-anxiety agents, are commonly used in conjunction with other therapeutic methods as a means of fully treating the symptoms of depression.
+Medication management at our hospital: The use of psychotropic medications, namely anti-depressants and/or anti-anxiety agents, are commonly used in conjunction with other therapeutic methods as a means of fully treating the symptoms of depression.
 A patient’s need for medication, however, is always determined on a case-by-case basis.
 Patients meet with a psychiatrist at least once each day so that the therapeutic effectiveness of any medications that have been prescribed can be monitored and changes can be made when necessary.
 Additionally, there are also nurses on staff who assist in monitoring medication needs.

 Individual therapy at our treatment center: This individual case consultation will occur at a minimum of once each week, but additional sessions can be added whenever needed or deemed beneficial to the patient.
 Various members of our patients’ treatment teams, including their assigned individual therapists, provide such consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, and to track treatment goals.

-Family therapy: Family involvement is important in the overall success of depression treatment for our patients.
+Family therapy at our hospital: Family involvement is important in the overall success of depression treatment for our patients.
 Keeping this in mind, family therapy sessions are held at least once each week for our adolescent patients and are held on as-needed basis for our adult patients.
 For the family members of those who are struggling with depression, this can be a time for them to learn about the illness itself, while also gaining valuable knowledge on ways in which they can be of best support to their loved one.

 Group therapy at our treatment center: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
 The types of groups that our patients may engage in can include: